SpeedyZ500/startup/README.md

 - [ ] **Node.js/Express HTTP service** -  Installed Express with NPM.
 Default port on 4000.js`.
 - [ ] **Static middleware for frontend** - Simple endpoints in `service/index`.
-- [ ] **Calls to third party endpoints** - Bio, Story, Chapter, home, user, and category pages call `https://www.purgomalum.com/service/` passing in the text or json, to filter the display, assuming that the current user's profanityFilter tag is not false
+- [X] **Calls to third party endpoints** - Bio, Story, Chapter, home, user, and category pages call `https://www.purgomalum.com/service/`, passing in the text or json, to filter the display, assuming that the current user's profanityFilter tag is not false, the calls can be found in `utility.js`
 - [ ] **Backend service endpoints** - Simple endpoints in `service/index` for auth and users, as well as the lists for characters, stories, writing prompts, writing advice, and world building elements.
 - [ ] **Frontend calls service endpoints** - All mocked functionality removed from the frontend and replaced with calls to the service.
 - [ ] **Supports registration, login, logout, and restricted endpoint** - Fully support authentication and restrict access to settings, as well as restricting access to editing.